Newcastle solar farm to help reduce council power bills as part of renewables transformation

-Newcastle City Council’s Summerhill Waste Management Centre is transforming into a renewable energy hub with a 5MW solar farm being built alongside a 2.2 MW landfill gas generator and small wind turbine.
+The City of Newcastle Summerhill Waste Management Centre has become a renewable energy hub with a 5MW CEFC-financed solar farm built alongside a 2.2 MW landfill gas generator and small wind turbine.

-Together with eight solar installations on the rooftops of the council’s public buildings, energy-efficient LED lighting, electric-vehicle chargers and cycling infrastructure, the solar farm will generate savings by reducing the council’s reliance on fossil fuels.
+Together with 12 solar installations on the rooftops of the council’s public buildings, energy-efficient LED lighting, electric-vehicle chargers and cycling infrastructure, the solar farm is generating savings by reducing the council’s reliance on fossil fuels.

-It will also help Newcastle fulfil its Cities Power Partnership pledge to reduce its climate impact, while paving the way for future battery storage and electric garbage trucks.
+It is also helping Newcastle fulfil its Cities Power Partnership pledge to reduce its climate impact, while paving the way for future battery storage and electric garbage trucks.

 The 14,500-panel solar farm is expected to generate close to 7GWh a year and reduce council’s carbon emissions by more than 6,400 tonnes annually.